 BOSTON – A Salvadoran national was charged yesterday in federal court in Boston with illegally reentering the United States after being deported.

-Jose Antonio Reyes-Ramos, 33, was indicted on one count of illegal reentry of a deported alien.
+Manuel Erazo-Posada, 37, was indicted on one count of unlawful reentry of a deported alien.

-United States Attorney Andrew E. Lelling and Michael Shea, Acting Special Agent in Charge of Homeland Security Investigations in Boston, made the announcement.
-Assistant U.S. Attorney David G. Tobin of Lelling’s Major Crimes Unit is prosecuting the case.
+United States Attorney Andrew E. Lelling and Thomas P. Brophy, Acting Field Office Director, Boston, U.S. Immigration and Customs Enforcement’s Enforcement and Removal Operations, made the announcement today.
+Assistant U.S. Attorney Kenneth G. Shine of Lelling’s Major Crimes Unit is prosecuting the case.